YenRaven/NWSetItemProperties/README.md

 |SET_TAG_0_BONUS_0_LIGHT|`int`|1|
 |SET_TAG_0_BONUS_0_COLOR|`int`|3|

 And thats it!
 Now when this item is equiped with another item with the same set tag, an extra property applying a dim red glow will be applied!
-And when any item belonging to the set is unequiped brining the set bonus below the min set items for this prop, it will be removed!
+And when any item belonging to the set is unequiped, bringing the set bonus below the min set items for this prop, it will be removed!

 One last point,  the numeric parts of the variable name template are 0 indexed and sequencial so to add the same item to another set, you would use the prefix `SET_TAG_1` or to add a new set bonus `_BONUS_1`.
 Combinations of these can be used to setup multi set bonuses and to setup teird bonuses to be applied as a person aquires more and more set items!
 Experiment and have fun (and report bugs here on github when you run into them)!